-- Developmental stuttering: the most common form, it occurs in children as they are learning speech and language skills, the National Institute on Deafness and Other Communication Disorders noted.
+- Developmental stuttering: The most common form, it occurs in children as they are learning speech and language skills, the National Institute on Deafness and Other Communication Disorders noted.
 A 2013 study suggested it’s fairly common for preschool-age children to stutter — and those who do tend to do fine, both emotionally and socially.
-Developmental stuttering may also run in families: about 60 percent of people who stutter have a family member who also has the condition, according to the Stuttering Foundation of America.
+Developmental stuttering may also run in families: about 60% of people who stutter have a family member who also has the condition, according to the Stuttering Foundation of America.

-- Neurogenic stuttering: this may start after a stroke, head trauma, or other type of brain injury.
+- Neurogenic stuttering: This may start after a stroke, head trauma, or other type of brain injury.

 Stuttering caused by emotional trauma — once thought to be the primary reason — is rare.
 Still, psychology plays a role: Feeling frustrated, tense, excited or rushed can make a person stutter more, according to the American Speech-Language-Hearing Association.